Hitchin (constituency)

-Hitchin is a parliamentary constituency in Hertfordshire and Bedfordshire which returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom from 1885 until it was abolished for the 1983 general election.
+Hitchin was a parliamentary constituency in Hertfordshire which returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom from 1885 until it was abolished for the 1983 general election.

-Further to the completion of the 2023 review of Westminster constituencies, the seat was re-established for the 2024 general election, since when it has been held by Alistair Strathern of the Labour Party.
+Further to the completion of the 2023 review of Westminster constituencies, it was re-established as a cross-county boundary seat in Hertfordshire and Bedfordshire for the 2024 general election, since when it has been held by Alistair Strathern of the Labour Party.
+Strathern had served as the MP for Mid Bedfordshire since a by-election in October 2023, but chose to stand in Hitchin, which included a small part of Mid Bedfordshire following boundary changes.